mozilla/testpilot/README.md

   `docker-machine create -driver virtualbox default`

+3. Make sure the default machine is running:

+  `docker-machine start default`

-3. Make sure your shell can see the default Docker machine:
+4. Make sure your shell can see the default Docker machine:

   `eval "$(docker-machine env default)"`

-4. Check the IP address of the default Docker machine:
+5. Check the IP address of the default Docker machine:

   `docker-machine ip default`

-5. Use this IP address to add an entry for `ideatown.dev` in `/etc/hosts`:
+6. Use this IP address to add an entry for `ideatown.dev` in `/etc/hosts`:

   `192.168.99.100 ideatown.dev`